FaridSafi/react-native-google-places-autocomplete/README.md

         filterReverseGeocodingByTypes={['locality', 'administrative_area_level_3']} // filter the reverse geocoding results by types - ['locality', 'administrative_area_level_3'] if you want to display only cities

         predefinedPlaces={[homePlace, workPlace]}

+        debounce={200} // debounce the requests in ms. Set to 0 to remove debounce.
+By default 200ms.
       />
     );
   }